homieiot/convention/convention.md

 * `homie` / `device ID` / `node ID` / `property ID` / **`set`**: The device must subscribe to this topic if the property is **settable** (in case of actuators for example).

 A Homie controller publishes to the `set` command topic with non-retained messages only.
+See [retained messages](#qos-and-retained-messages).

 The assigned and processed payload must be reflected by the Homie device in the property topic `homie` / `device ID` / `node ID` / `property ID` as soon as possible.
 This property state update not only informs other devices about the change but closes the control loop for the commanding controller, important for deterministic interaction with the client device.